 Bartending is Not Fun

 Bartending is a fun job compared to other part-time jobs for teens and college students.
-However, it could be exhausting sometimes.
+However, it could be exhausting sometimes since not all customers are friendly and for many reasons.
+You have to manage all that and cope with the stress by yourself most of the time.

 Bartending is for Boys

 While most bartenders were males in the past, there were even laws that stated females can’t bartend but were repelled later.
-In the present, 60% of bartenders are females, according to the Bureau of Labour Statistics.
+In this era, 60% of bartenders are females according to the Bureau of Labour Statistics.

 Bartenders need Certificates to Start.